Board of Directors/Executive Directors - and World Wide Collaborators

 MiMer works together with other devoted people, organizations and businesses worldwide, who share our visions, missions and goals; to gain and share more knowledge about equines, to do and support more and better research, to implement better equine welfare and ethics, to be able to offer better and more sustainable results from equine assisted therapies, to be able to offer treatment for more people in need, with the help of equines, to better understand the impact of trauma on equines and humans, to be able to offer better education for Equine Professionals and Mental Health and other Human Health Professionals who want to work in the field of Equine Assisted Interventions and Activities.

-Below you find firstly our board members and/or people who actively work in and with MiMer in different ways.
-Information about our Chair of the Board and CEO, you find here, Katarina Felicia Lundgren.
+Below you find our board members and/or people who actively work in and with MiMer in different ways.

 Marta Sikorska (Pasikonie, Poland)

-Marta is a substitute member of the board in MiMer.
+Marta is a member of the board in MiMer.

 Marta is a modality independent Equine Assisted Learning facilitator, a long time advocate for equine welfare and ethics in equine assisted activities.
 Marta has over 20 years of experience as teacher and educator and her work now is dedicated to developing education programmes for EAL practitioners and facilitators that are informed as far as equine ethics, welfare and also horse and human trauma.